rkgtech/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 These settings are good for cases where you are running a IMDG or when the business logic and the IMDG are collocated.
 For example IMDG with collocated Polling /Notify containers, Task executors or Service remoting:

-CMS mode - good for low latency:
+JDK 1.6 - CMS mode - good for low latency scnearios:

 {% highlight java %}
 -server -Xms8g -Xmx8g -Xmn300m -XX:+UseConcMarkSweepGC -XX:+UseParNewGC